greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="default_table_access_method"></a>default_table_access_method

-The default table access method when a `CREATE TABLE` command does not explicitly specify an access method.
+Sets the default table access method when a `CREATE TABLE` command does not explicitly specify an access method.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|